 At Undergraduate Level, Music can be combined with Development Studies, Anthropology, Languages and other academic disciplines.
 BA Music Students have the option of taking Klezmer Performance and embarking on independent study projects on Jewish music themes.
 Jewish Music is also covered within survey courses such as Sounds and Cultures, and Gender and Music.
 Single-subject BA Music students have the option of taking courses from other departments, which include Hebrew language, and courses on Judaism and Jewish texts and courses on Israeli culture and history.

 MMus students specialise either in ethnomusicology or performance.
 As well as completing taught courses, the student will prepare a dissertation and/or performance(s) in an area of their choice.

 To find out more, click here.

-Dr Ilana Webster-Kogen, Post-Doctoral Fellow in Jewish Music
+Dr Ilana Webster-Kogen, Joe Loss Lecturer in Jewish Music

 Contact Ilana to find out more about her courses and to discuss options at Masters and PhD level.

-Dr Abigail Wood, Joe Loss Lecturer in Jewish Music
+Dr Abigail Wood, Previous Joe Loss Lecturer in Jewish Music

-Abigail has been the Joe Loss Lecturer in Jewish Music at SOAS since 2007.
+Abigail was the Joe Loss Lecturer in Jewish Music at SOAS 2007-2013.
 She specialises in contemporary Yiddish song and klezmer, music among minority and immigrant communities in Israel and music and religion.
 She is particularly interested in urban and internet-based fieldwork.
 Her research includes soundscape field recordings in relation to identity, music and place in Jerusalem.
 She regularly contributes to publications on popular Jewish music in Israel, and contemporary Jewish music and modernity.
-Abigail is currently on sabbatical until 2013.